Carolista/LC-Other-DOM-Events/README.md

 # LC-Other-DOM-Events

-This example demonstrates mouseover & mouseout events, alerts, confirmations, and stopPropagation().
+This example demonstrates a variety of mouse events beyond the single click (including a bonus demo of mousemove).

 Demo: https://carolista.github.io/LC-Other-DOM-Events/